 - 1. Ask the Provider for an itemized billing.
 The itemized billing should show each service received and its procedure code and its diagnosis code, the date each service was furnished, and the charge for each service.
 The Contract Administrator cannot accept billings that only say "Balance Due," "Payment Received" or some similar statement. - 2.
-Obtain a Member Claim Form from the Contract Administrator's Website, www.bcidaho.com, from the Provider or any of the Contract Administrator's offices, and follow the instructions.
+Obtain a Member Claim Form from the Provider or visit the Contract Administrator's Website at www.bcidaho.com or visit any of the Contract Administrator's offices, and follow the instructions.
 Use a separate billing and Member Claim form for each patient. - 3.
 Attach the billing to the Member Claim Form and send it to: